Main Content start here

 Key Market Trends

-One notable trend in the India electrical steel market is the increasing adoption of grain-oriented electrical steel (GOES), driven by growing demand for energy-efficient transformers and power equipment.
-Grain-oriented electrical steel has a unique crystalline structure that aligns with the magnetic flux, offering superior magnetic permeability and lower core losses compared to non-grain-oriented steel.
+A key trend in the India electrical steel market is the growing adoption of grain-oriented electrical steel (GOES), driven by the need for energy-efficient transformers and power infrastructure.
+GOES offers superior magnetic permeability and lower core losses, making it ideal for minimizing energy wastage in transmission and distribution systems.

-Another prominent trend in the Indian electrical steel market is the growing demand for non-grain-oriented electrical steel (NGOES), particularly driven by the expanding electric motor and appliance sectors.
-Unlike grain-oriented steel, NGOES has uniform magnetic properties in all directions, making it suitable for rotating machines like motors and generators.
+Another major trend is the rising demand for non-grain-oriented electrical steel (NGOES), particularly in motor-driven applications.
+Unlike GOES, NGOES provides uniform magnetic properties in all directions, making it suitable for rotating equipment such as motors and generators.

-India’s rapid industrialization and urbanization have significantly increased the use of electric motors in various sectors, including manufacturing, agriculture, HVAC systems, and household appliances.
-The government’s push for industrial electrification and energy-efficient motors has intensified the demand for high-quality NGOES that reduces losses and enhances motor efficiency.
+India’s rapid industrialization and urbanization are significantly increasing the use of electric motors across sectors including manufacturing, agriculture, HVAC systems, and consumer appliances.
+Government initiatives promoting industrial electrification and energy-efficient motors are further boosting demand for high-quality NGOES.

 Segmental Insights